10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 Mitochondrial ADP-ATP Carrier Protein

-We will see in a few chapters that most of the ATP made in cells takes place in the mitochondrial matrix.
-It won't do cells much good if it stays in there since it is needed in the cytoplasm and elsewhere to drive unfavored processes.
-Likewise, when ATP is depleted in a cell, ADP is concomitantly high.
+We will see in a few chapters that most of the ATP produced in cells is made in the mitochondrial matrix.
+It won't do cells much good if it stays there since it is needed in the cytoplasm and elsewhere to drive unfavored processes.
+Likewise, ADP is concomitantly high when ATP is depleted in a cell.
 What is needed is an inner mitochondrial membrane protein that can shuttle ATP out of the mitochondria and ADP in down concentration gradients.
-It would not make sense to need to power an uphill movement of ATP into the mitochondria from low to high concentration driven by ATP cleavage.
-Let's look at the structure of the bovine ADP-ATP carrier protein which resides in the inner membrane.
+It would not make sense to need to power an uphill movement of ATP into the mitochondria from low to high concentration, driven by ATP cleavage.
+Let's look at the structure of the bovine ADP-ATP carrier protein, which resides in the inner membrane.
 Figure \(\PageIndex{11}\) shows an interactive iCn3D model of the bovine mitochondrial ADP-ATP carrier protein (1okc).

-The transmembrane domain contains six alpha-helices which form a depression leading to the inner leaflet.
-The cyan spacefill amino acids on the bottom of the depression are RRRMM, which is a motif found in nucleotide carrier protein.
+The transmembrane domain contains six alpha-helices, forming a depression leading to the inner leaflet.
+The cyan spacefill amino acids on the bottom of the depression are RRRMM, a motif found in nucleotide carrier protein.
 A conformational transition must transiently open the depression into a channel.
 The spacefill molecule in CPK colors represents carboxyatractyloside, a diterpene glycoside that inhibits the carrier protein.

 A Special Case: Fatty acid carrier proteins

-You might guess that free fatty acids, derived for example from lipids after the actions of lipases on triacylglycerol, would not need a carrier protein to move across the cell membrane since they are almost completely nonpolar.
+You might guess that free fatty acids, derived, for example, from lipids after the actions of lipases on triacylglycerol, would not need a carrier protein to move across the cell membrane since they are almost completely nonpolar.
 Hexanoic acid can indeed pass readily, but for solute diffusion across the membrane, size matters as well.
 A whole family of proteins, Fatty Acid Transport Proteins (FATPs) have evolved to help long-chain fatty acids across membranes.
 Human fatty acid transport proteins are transmembrane proteins.
 Its mechanism of action is unclear.
 No crystal structures of these are readily available.
-Many proteins in this class catalyze the formation of fatty acid-CoASH derivatives, which is an endergonic reaction powered by ATP.
-The mechanism of fatty acid movement across the membrane probably may involve simple diffusion coupled to processes driven by ATP.
-However, there is still controversy on the role of passive vs facilitated diffusion for fatty acids.
+Many proteins in this class catalyze the formation of fatty acid-CoASH derivatives, an endergonic reaction powered by ATP.
+The mechanism for fatty acid movement across the membrane probably involves simple diffusion coupled to processes driven by ATP.
+However, there is still controversy over the role of passive vs. facilitated diffusion in fatty acid transport.

-First, let's consider the problems facing a cell in moving fatty acids across two aqueous environments.
-Figure \(\PageIndex{12}\) shows a mass balance depiction of the reservoirs of fatty acid in the extracellular and intracellular environment.
+First, consider the cell's problems in moving fatty acids across two aqueous environments.
+Figure \(\PageIndex{12}\) shows a mass balance depiction of the reservoirs of fatty acids in the extracellular and intracellular environment.

-Free fatty acids are very insoluble in aqueous solution so their concentrations on either side of the membrane are very low, in the low nanomolar range.
-Hence there is no great thermodynamic drive to move free fatty acids across the membrane.
-If you assume that fatty acids can reasonably transverse the membrane without a carrier protein, there would be no huge kinetic barriers to movement except their low concentrations.
+Free fatty acids are very insoluble in aqueous solution, so their concentrations on either side of the membrane are very low, in the low nanomolar range.
+Hence, no great thermodynamic drive exists to move free fatty acids across the membrane.
+Assuming that fatty acids can reasonably transverse the membrane without a carrier protein, there would be no huge kinetic barriers to movement except for their low concentrations.

 On each side of the membrane, the free fatty acids are in an "equilibrium" with protein-bound amino acids.
-In the blood and interstitial fluids, albumin, which can bind multiple fatty acids, is in high concentration, so it can act as a buffer to keep free fatty acids in a useful concentration range.
-Likewise, in the cytoplasm, fatty acid binding proteins (FABPs), which typically bind just one fatty acid, are also relatively high in concentration and buffer the free fatty acids in the cytoplasm.
+In blood and interstitial fluids, albumin, which can bind multiple fatty acids, is at a high concentration, so it can act as a buffer to keep free fatty acids within a useful concentration range.
+Likewise, in the cytoplasm, fatty acid-binding proteins (FABPs), which typically bind a single fatty acid, are also relatively abundant and buffer free fatty acids.
 One other note.
-Free fatty acids are single-chain amphiphiles which makes them detergents, which could easily lyse cell membranes, so their free concentrations must be kept very low compared to the critical micelle concentration.
+Free fatty acids are single-chain amphiphiles, making them detergents that can easily lyse cell membranes; therefore, their free concentrations must be kept very low relative to the critical micelle concentration.

 Figure \(\PageIndex{13}\) shows an interactive iCn3D model of the human brain fatty acid-binding protein bound to docosahexaenoic acid (1fdq).